Data and Privacy Breaches are Very Important

-Merchants are not subject to the same federal data protection standards as financial institutions, such as credit unions and banks.
-This means that some merchants fail to invest sufficiently in data security measures.
-As a result, it can be easier for hackers to gain access to a person’s credit card number, debit pin number, or other sensitive data through a merchant.
-Hackers can then sell this information to bad actors, or use it themselves to fraudulently buy things with the stolen data.
+Not all organizations that handle private consumer data are subject to data protection laws and standards.
+This means that many of them fail to invest sufficiently in data privacy and security measures.
+As a result, it can be easier for hackers to gain access to personal information, which may include credit and debit card numbers, debit personal identification numbers (pin), social security numbers, driver’s license numbers, or other sensitive data.
+Hackers can then sell this information to bad actors or use it themselves to buy things, open new accounts with the stolen data, or other fraudulent actions.

-For the past several years, merchant data breaches have been increasing.
+For the past several years, data breaches have been increasing.

-A number of merchants have a bad track record and shift their mistakes to others
+A number of data collectors have a bad track record and shift their mistakes to others

-When a data breach occurs, the merchants are not required to pay the costs to send individuals their new cards and generally pay none of the fraudulent charges an individual may have on their cards or accounts.
-In fact, when merchants are responsible for the breach, they are rarely required to pay ANY costs incurred by others.
+When a data breach occurs, data collectors responsible for the breach are often not required to pay the costs associated with the breach.
+These costs include reissuing new cards to individuals, paying back the fraudulent charges resulting from a breach, or credit monitoring in the case of identity theft.
+Even when these bad actors are responsible for the breach, they are rarely required to pay ANY costs incurred by fraudulent activities.
 Who is stuck paying these costs for data breaches?
 Your Credit Union or Bank—and ultimately, consumers like you.

-If merchants can shift most of the costs of their data breaches to others, what incentive is there to increase their data security?
+If data collectors can shift most of the costs of their data breaches to others, what incentive is there to increase their data security?